open-edge-insights/eii-tools/FpsCalculator/README.md

 2. Set the required output stream/streams and appropriate stream config in [config.json](config.json) file.

-3. If using FpsCalculator in IPC mode, make sure to set required permissions to socket file created in `EIS_INSTALL_PATH`
+5. If using FpsCalculator in IPC mode, make sure to set required permissions to socket file created in SOCKET_DIR in [build/.env](../../build/.env).

     ```sh
         sudo chmod -R 777 /opt/intel/eis/sockets